 The best projects used a question rather than a statement as the basis for their report.
-Once the question had been stated it was then thoughtfully justified; this might have been by exploring the reason why that topic had piqued the candidate's academic interest or their personal connection to the area they had chosen as the focus of their research.
+Once the question had been stated it was then thoughtfully justified; this might have been by exploring the reason why the particular topic had piqued the candidate's academic interest or their personal connection to the area they had chosen as the focus of their research.
 Some projects used a statement as their title, which made it harder to adopt the required analytical and evaluative stance.
 In addition, some projects provided little or no context as to why the candidate had selected their research topic.
-In the most successful projects, the question had clearly quided both the candidate's research and the material in their report.
-Research lies at the heart of success in this qualification and the best projects explained clearly why they had selected their research methods and they also justified their choice; this might be linked to the kind of research available on their chosen topic area, the skills the individual candidate possessed or the opportunity to explore a particular issue as a precursor to further study at undergraduate level.
-Some projects did use appropriate research methods but without any explanation or justification for their choice and an exploration of this area is an important aspect in terms of the overall success of a project.
-The most successful reports also had a clear sense of design from the conception of the idea, through the planning stage, the research process and, finally, the realisation into a 5000-word report.
+In the most successful projects, the question had clearly guided both the candidate's research and the material in their report.
+Research lies at the heart of success in this gualification and the best projects explained clearly why they had selected their particular research methods and they also justified their choice; this might be linked to the kind of research available on their chosen topic area, the skills the individual candidate possessed or in this particular session it might have been due to the availability or otherwise of material due to the pandemic.
+Some projects did use appropriate research methods but without any explanation or justification for their choice.
+The most successful reports also had a clear sense of design - from the conception of the idea, through the planning stage, the research process and, finally, the realisation into a 5000-word report.
 This was often evidenced by a focused contents page at the start of the project which guided the reader through the report in a structured and appropriate way with subheadings or rhetorical questions marking staging posts on the project journey.
 In successful reports, the research log was a critical supporting document which contained not only a timeline of what happened, but also charted the twists and turns the candidate had taken.
 Successful research logs provided evidence of planning and often included reflection on accommodations the candidate had made as they got deeper into their research.
 Less successful projects often included research logs which were simply a list of dates and what was done, without evidence of how this had an impact on the evolution of the project.
 Some logs were very brief, suggesting that either the development of the project had not been recorded or that it had been rushed, whilst others were notes in a book, often without a clear sense of chronology.